croct-tech/plug-js/docs/events.md

 This event records the user viewed a product.

-You should track this event when a user opens a product page or view a preview modal.
+You should track this event when a user opens a product page.

 #### Properties